christianbienias/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

-As motivation of this project I would like to analyze current data from the year 2020 of the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey) data  regarding the following business question:
+As motivation of this project I would like to analyze current data from the year 2020 of the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey) data  regarding the following business questions:

 1. What are currently the most desired programming languages?
 2. What are currently the most used programming languages?